Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

 The posterior distributions obtained with NNs are shown in Fig.~\ref{fig:mcmc_nn_2k_4k_8k}.
 The median values of the NN-based posteriors, together with their 16th and 84th percentiles, are listed in Table~\ref{tab:sidm_posterior_median_nn}.

-In Fig.~\ref{fig:mcmc_gp_nn_8k_sidm}, we present the posterior distributions from MCMCs created using GPs and NNs trained on 8000 points.
+In Fig.~\ref{fig:mcmc_gp_nn_8k_sidm}, we show posterior distributions from MCMC runs using GPs and NNs trained on 8000 points.
 This plot demonstrates that the NNs produce a very similar posterior distribution to GPs.